Spinners/Spin.Swift/README.md

 Of course, it remains possible to handle the Schedulers by yourself inside the feedback functions.

-Please note that reducers are executed on default schedulers to handle things like reentrancy or handling events in a serial way.
-This behaviour can be overridden by passing a custom scheduler to the Reducer you create.

 # Using Spin in a UIKit or AppKit based app

 Although a feedback loop can exist by itself without any visualization, it makes more sense in our developer world to use it as a way to produce a State that we be rendered on screen and to handle events emitted by the users.